-You can include in medical expenses the cost of equipment that displays the audio part of television programs as subtitles for hearing-impaired persons.
+You can include in medical expenses the cost of equipment that displays the audio part of television programs as subtitles for persons with a hearing disability.
 This may be the cost of an adapter that attaches to a regular set.
-It also may be the part of the cost of a specially equipped television that exceeds the cost of the same model regular television set
+It also may be the part of the cost of a specially equipped television that exceeds the cost of the same model regular television set.